 The THOR Testosterone Training program does an excellent job at this, since it was designed specifically to boost testosterone and optimize hormones through specific training protocols.

 Why does being fat often leads to low testosterone levels?
 The full answer is likely much more complex than this, but what we do know is that increased fat-mass leads to increased aromatase enzyme activity14, which in turn leads to more testosterone being converted to estrogen.
 Also, increased oxidative stress, metabolic syndrome, and poor insulin-sensitivity are some other major-players in obesity related low-T.

 Good news is that you can easily increase testosterone naturally just by losing weight15, in particular losing the fat-mass, not muscle.
 Though it’s worth mentioning that there is a limit to your leanness where it start to negatively impact testosterone production; going below ~8% body fat starts to decrease thyroid activity, and because of that you’ll eventually have to start cutting your caloric intake too much, and both of those things will start zapping the life out of your androgens16.The weight-loss industry is chock-full of some major league bullshit.
 This guide should help you in getting to know everything there is to know about losing fat in a sane muscle-preserving way.

 More easily said than done huh?
 Well it doesn’t change the fact that stress more or less kills testosterone levels.

-This happens because chronic stress results in chronically elevated cortisol levels – and cortisol being the body’s principal stress hormone – is a catabolic hormone that among many other things; suppresses testosterone levels.
+This happens because chronic stress results in chronically elevated cortisol levels – and cortisol being the body’s principal stress hormone – is a catabolic hormone17 that among many other things; suppresses testosterone levels18.

 …No don’t get me wrong here, we all need some cortisol.
 It gets us up in the morning and allows us as a species to walk with 2 feet, and without cortisol any kind of minor trauma would instantly bring you into full shock and kill you…